 Harvard University has a cloud -- a holistically-managed, hyper-dense IT infrastructure delivered over a fast fiber link for research scientists, to be exact.
-Several years of effort have collapsed its Faculty of Arts and Sciences IT into six data centers,
+Several years of effort have collapsed its Faculty of Arts and Sciences IT into six data centers, the main one located in Boston's old Jordan Marsh building.
+Now it’s ready for a change.

 The biggest barrier to doing a cloud for researchers is bandwidth.